Flags lowered in honor of Capitol Police

 On Jan.
 10, after some delay, the White House announced that flags on the building would be lowered to half-staff as a sign of respect for the service and sacrifice of Sicknick and Liebengood, and all Capitol Police Officers.

-The cities of Carrollton and Villa Rica followed suit and will be flying their flags at half-staff through sunset on Wednesday, January 13, 2021.
+The cities of Carrollton and Villa Rica followed suit and flew their flags at half-staff through sunset on Wednesday, January 13, 2021.

-The Office of Governor Brian Kemp had not issued an order to lower flags and Carroll County was awaiting guidance from the governor’s office.
+Before the start of Tuesday's city council meeting in Villa Rica, Mayor Gil McDougal requested that council members and spectators observe a moment of silence in honor of the fallen officers.

 Commented